 Welcome to Heinz College

-When Heinz College was first founded more than four decades ago, Dean William Cooper had a vision of educating "men and women for intelligent action,” and this is still our primary objective.
-Building on this vision, Heinz College adheres to four basic principles:
+At Heinz College, we’ve understood this since our founding.
+Our first Dean, William W. Cooper, had a vision of educating "men and women for intelligent action,” and this is still our primary objective.

 Carnegie Mellon University